matiasuusinoka/ICE-RAFT/README.md

 # ICE-RAFT
 <img src="FlowChart_Visualization.png">

 Deep learning-based optical flow tool for full-field analysis of deformation in radar imagery.
-Work builds on the original work of RAFT [[1]](#1) and the idea of differentiable warm-starting presented with E-RAFT [[2]](#2).
+This work builds upon the original work of RAFT (Teed and Deng, [2020](https://doi.org/10.1007/978-3-030-58536-5_24)) and the idea of differentiable warm-starting presented with E-RAFT (Gehrig, et al. [2021](https://doi.org/10.1109/3DV53792.2021.00030)) to consider a temporal multiresolution tree based on different temporal resolutions.
+The increased complexity enables higher accuracy in estimates and stability between different time steps needed in scientific analysis.

-## References
-<a id="1">[1]</a>
-Teed, Zachary, and Jia Deng.
-(2020).
-"Raft: Recurrent all-pairs field transforms for optical flow."
-Computer Vision–ECCV 2020: 16th European Conference, Glasgow, UK, August 23–28, 2020, Proceedings, Part II 16.
-Springer International Publishing.

-<a id="2">[2]</a>
-Mathias Gehrig, Mario Millhausler, Daniel Gehrig, and Davide Scaramuzza.
-(2021).
-"E-RAFT: Dense Optical Flow from Event Cameras."
-International Conference on 3D Vision (3DV).
-IEEE.

 When using this code in research, please cite the following publication: